fermyon/developer/content/bartholomew/quickstart.md

   fileserver: http://127.0.0.1:3000/static (wildcard)
 ```

-As shown in the output, above, when you navigate to `http://127.0.0.1:3000`, you should see the website running.
+As shown in the output above, when you navigate to `http://127.0.0.1:3000`, you should see the website running.

 ## Creating Your Content